instructlab/training/README.md

 ```

+## Example training with separate data pre-processing

-If the machines above have shared storage, users can preprocess the training dataset a single time so that it can then be distributed to each machine with the following update:
+If the machines in the example above have shared storage, users can pre-process the training dataset a single time so that it can then be distributed to each machine by making the following updates.

 ```python
 from instructlab.training import (